Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 deserves your full attention.

 Mindfulness-Based Stress Reduction (MBSR) was developed by Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center in 1979.
-It's one of the most researched mindfulness programs in the world, with decades of evidence showing its effectiveness for stress, anxiety, chronic pain, burnout, and overall wellbeing.
+It’s the most researched mindfulness program in the world, with decades of evidence showing its effectiveness for stress, anxiety, chronic pain, burnout, depression, anger, OCD, and overall wellbeing.

-MBSR trains a particular quality of awareness, intentional, present-moment, and non-judgmental.
-Not as a concept to understand intellectually but as a capacity to develop through direct practice.
-Week by week, you learn to be more fully present with your own experience: your body, your breath, your thoughts, your emotions, and the moments of your life as they actually are.
+Week by week, you learn to be more fully present with your own experience—your body, your breath, your thoughts, your emotions, and the moments of your life as they actually are.
+Not as a concept to understand intellectually, but as a capacity you develop through direct practice.

 “You can’t stop the waves, but you can learn to surf.” — Jon Kabat-Zinn

-Research consistently shows MBSR is associated with significant reductions in stress and anxiety, improved sleep, greater emotional regulation, reduced symptoms of burnout, and a stronger sense of overall wellbeing.
+Research consistently shows MBSR is associated with significant reductions in stress and anxiety, improved sleep, greater emotional regulation, reduced symptoms of burnout and depression, and a stronger sense of overall wellbeing.

-To learn more about MBSR and the research behind it, visit UMass Center for Mindfulness.
+To learn more about MBSR and the research behind it, visit the American Mindfulness Research Association.

 Mindfulness is not a technique.